The CEO Authority Audit

 The audit takes approximately three to four days from commission to delivery.

-HMG's analysts conduct the measurement work across the five dimensions, drawing on AI search testing, owned property review, platform analysis, narrative consistency assessment, and business impact mapping.
+HMG's analysts conduct the measurement work across the five dimensions: AI search testing, owned-property review, platform analysis, narrative consistency, and commercial-impact mapping.

 The CEO's involvement during the measurement phase is zero.
 The deliverable is presented in a private session with the CEO and any advisors they wish to include.